 Who is behind Robin's Nest Designs?

 My sister, twin brother and I grew up in a chaotically creative family in New York City and then in the countryside outside Philadelphia.
-Our father was a witty and whimsical toy inventor and our mother was an accessories editor at Vogue Magazine who started the company that launched the paper dress craze in the 1960's.
 Colored markers and paints were always at hand, along with stacks and stacks of paper and paraphernalia.
 When we weren't drawing or painting we were MAKING.
 Sewing, glueing, building, carving, drilling, sawing, CREATING.
 It was bliss.
 There was always something new to make, embellish or invent.
-Even if it was a skating rink for dolls in July made out of a jellyroll pan carefully carried to

 Robin Dodge Sears, Owner

-After graduating from Vassar College with a BA focused on 18th C. English Romantics and Children’s Literature, I went to New York City and worked my way through the retail merchandising program at Macy’s.
-I wanted to be more involved with the creative side of the industry and was hired by Tommy Hilfiger to work in the design room developing licensed products and mens accessories.
-From there I moved to Ralph Lauren where I was responsible for the meticulous merchandising and visual displays for the department stores in the northeast region.
+After graduating from Vassar I went to New York City and worked my way through the merchandising program at Macy’s.
+Wanting to be more involved on the creative side, I was hired by Tommy Hilfiger to work in the design room developing licensed products and mens accessories.
+From there I moved to Ralph Lauren and worked in merchandising for the New England territory.
 My next adventure allowed me to travel and shop in the capital cities of Europe while developing private label fashion collections for Talbots and J Peterman.

-While the apparel industry held much allure, I longed to create beautiful objects to dress the home and garden.
-I wanted to work with pottery and furnishings, alongside master artisans who would share their expertise.
-Serendipity struck and I was blessed to work for The Essex Collection north of Boston as their Director of Product Development and Design.
+It was time to switch my product focus to dress the home and garden.
+I wanted to work with pottery and furnishings.
+Serendipity struck and I was hired to work for The Essex Collection north of Boston as their Director of Product Development and Design.
 It was heaven designing whimsical dinnerware and accessories while working with the skilled craftsman at factories all over the world.
 I was in awe of the artistry that had been polished in those time worn buildings.
-Yet, when my daughter was a toddler I realized that my restless life on the road overseas did not work for my growing family and that is when I began my own company as a freelance designer – Robin’s Nest Designs.
+When my daughter was a young child I realized that my restless life on the road overseas did not work for my growing family and that is when I began my own company as a freelance designer – Robin’s Nest Designs.

-So – here we are today – I still love to create, and MAKE.
-You can find me in my sunny studio revitalizing furniture with colorful patterns and stories, painting pottery with vibrant glazes and a tiny brush, or rendering a commission on paper or canvas in my illustrative style of painting.
+I still love to create, and MAKE.
+You can find me in my sunny studio revitalizing furniture with colorful patterns and stories, painting pottery with vibrant glazes and a tiny brush, or rendering a commission on paper or canvas in my illustrative style.
 Self-taught, I paint the natural world as I see it an a fanciful vocabulary of color and pattern.
 My style is decorative and naive, influenced by the traditional folk arts of Eastern Europe and America.
-My greatest inspiration is this profound and majestic world in which we live.
-It is this magnificent rhapsody that I endeavor to express with my work.

 My work has been featured in the following publications: